Michigan Botanical Society - Great Lakes Chapter

 The Michigan Flora Photo Project Invites Your Participation

 The Michigan (MICH) Herbarium Photo Project is continuing through 2025!
 This is your opportunity to contribute your plant photos to the MICH Herbarium online database, Michigan Flora Online.
 There are over 400 plant species that need updated photos.
 To participate, join our iNaturalist project and review the list of target species here: inaturalist.org/projects/michigan-flora-photo-project.
 Once you join the project, any of your observations that match our criteria will be automatically added to the project.
 Our criteria includes it being a plant on our target list, it has a photo, and is in the Great Lakes region.
 All MBS members are invited to participate.
 The attached Excel sheet lists the target species and some of the counties where these plants were last located.
 The MICH Flora webpage also shows a current distribution map of herbarium records for each species: Visit: Michigan Flora Online.
+The best photos will be selected by Herbarium staff for inclusion in future flora updates.

 Student Foray Award Recipients